-- 1. Accessory structures may be constructed only on a property where there is an existing primary structure. - 2.
-Two accessory structures of differing types shall be permitted per property.
+- Accessory structures may be constructed only on a property where there is an existing primary structure. - -Two accessory structures of differing types shall be permitted per property.
+Accessory Structures not listed are exempt from the two accessory structure limit.
 Types shall be defined as: - a.
 Detached Garage - b.
 Accessory Dwelling Unit - c.
 Pool house - d.
 Shed or Barn - 3.
-Properties greater than two (2) acres may have one additional accessory structure per acre of land to a maximum of five accessory structures. - 4.
-Playground equipment must comply with accessory structure location criteria. - 5.
-Accessory structures under 300 square feet shall be made of wood, fiber cement, masonry or the same materials as the primary structure.
-In no instance shall steel be utilized. - 6.
-Accessory structures over 300 square feet shall have a 36-inch tall mortared masonry wainscot and shall utilize wood, fiber cement, masonry, steel or the same materials as the primary structure for the balance of the façade. - 7.
-Residential accessory structures shall not exceed 150 percent of the enclosed square footage of the primary structure.
-This is aggregate for all accessory structures on the property. - 8.
-Commercial and Industrial accessory structures shall not exceed 25 percent of the enclosed square footage of the primary structure.
-This is aggregate for all accessory structures on the property. - 9.
-Agricultural accessory structures shall not exceed 400 percent of the enclosed square footage of the primary structure.
-This is aggregate for all accessory structures on the property. - 10.
-Accessory structures must be located in a rear yard. - D. Temporary Accessory Structures - Temporary accessory structures may be utilized on private property provided the following criteria are met: - 1.
-One (1) temporary accessory structures may be placed on any commercial or industrial property for up to 45 days per calendar year and shall not exceed eight (8) feet by 40 feet. - 2.
-One (1) temporary accessory structure may be placed on any residential, agricultural, or institutional property for up to 30 days per calendar year and shall not exceed eight (8) feet by 20 feet. - 3.
-Temporary accessory structures must be placed on a paved surface and must not interfere with site circulation.
+Properties greater than two (2) acres may have one additional accessory structure of any type per acre of land to a maximum of five accessory structures. - 4.
+Playground equipment must comply with accessory structure location criteria. - Greenhouses are exempt from the specified building materials but must still adhere to all other regulations outlined in this section. - 65.
+Accessory structures under 300 square feet and less shall be made of wood, fiber cement, masonry or the same materials as the primary structure.
+In no instance shall steel be utilized. - 76.
+Accessory structures over 300 square feet shall have a 36 inch tall mortared masonry wainseet and shall utilize wood, fiber cement, masonry, steel or the same materials as the primary structure for the balance of the façade.
+If steel is utilized one of the following options is required: - a. -a.
+A masonry wainscot shall be used on all sides up to a height of no less than 36 inches. - b.
+Shrubs or shade/evergreen trees at the recommended spacing by plant type in a planting strip with a minimum width of five (5) feet along all public right of way facing facades. - c.The accessory structure shall be located in an area that is not visible from the public right of way, such as behind the primary structure or within a fenced area, ensuring that it is screened from public view.